deobfuscated-org/toon/docs/hardware/toonv1.md

 ## Enclosure
 The enclosure is made of plastic and has a matte finish.
-It has cutouts for the display, ethernet port, USB port, and power / OpenTherm port, as well as small slots for ventilation in the top back part.
+It has cutouts for the display, ethernet port, USB port, reset button and power / OpenTherm port, as well as small slots for ventilation in the top back.

 The front bezel can easily be removed by gently prying it off the main body.